-HCD Comment 22: Zoning for a Variety of Housing Types (SRO Units): While the element explains the R4 zone allows SROs and includes a program to permit the use, it should also discuss realistic opportunities and development standards and, if necessary, add or modify programs to identify additional zones or modify development standards to encourage and facilitate the use.
+Zoning for a Variety of Housing Types (Single Room Occupancy (SRO)): While the element explains the R4 zone allows SROs and includes a program to permit the use, it should also discuss realistic opportunities and development standards and, if necessary, add or modify programs to identify additional zones or modify development standards to encourage and facilitate the use.

-Response 22: Program H24 (now H25) was expanded to commit to adopting development standards specific to SRO housing and additional discussion was added to the constraints analysis (page 6-51).

-- 4. An analysis of potential and actual governmental constraints upon the maintenance, improvement, or development of housing for all income levels, including the types of housing identified in paragraph (1) of subdivision (c), and for persons with disabilities as identified in the analysis pursuant to paragraph (7), including land use controls, building codes and their enforcement, site improvements, fees and other exactions required of developers, and local processing and permit procedures...
-(Gov. Code, § 65583, subd. (a)(5).) - HCD Comment 23: Land Uses Controls: The element must identify and analyze all relevant land use controls impacts as potential constraints on a variety of housing types.
+4. An analysis of potential and actual governmental constraints upon the maintenance, improvement, or development of housing for all income levels, including the types of housing identified in paragraph (1) of subdivision (c), and for persons with disabilities as identified in the analysis pursuant to paragraph (7), including land use controls, building codes and their enforcement, site improvements, fees and other exactions required of developers, and local processing and permit procedures...
+(Gov. Code, § 65583, subd. (a)(5).)

+Land Use Controls: The element must identify and analyze all relevant land use controls impacts as potential constraints on a variety of housing types.
 The analysis should analyze land use controls independently and cumulatively with other land use controls.
-The analysis should address any impacts on cost, supply (number of units) and ability to achieve maximum densities and include programs to address identified constraints. - Response 23: The analysis of development standards (i.e., land use controls) was expanded on page 6-11 to both individually and cumulatively analyze standards.
-The analysis shows that parking and open space requirements can be a barrier to achieving maximum densities in the R-3 and R-4 zones.
-Program H8 was modified to commit to reducing the parking requirement for studio and one-bedroom units and the open space requirement in the R-3 and R-4 zones. - HCD Comment 24: Fees and Exactions: While the element describes the jurisdiction's total development fees and as a proportion to the overall development cost, the element concludes the City's fees are higher in comparison to other jurisdictions in Fresno County.
-The element should provide additional analysis on its fee structure, including any post-development dedication, and add programs to reduce fees, as appropriate. - Response 24: The analysis of development impact fees was expanded on page 6-48 to compare impact fees to the City of Fresno.
-The analysis indicates that impact fees per-unit in Clovis are higher than the City of Fresno for single-family subdivisions, but comparable for multi-family projects.
-This is due to higher rates charged for street, sewer, and water infrastructure. - HCD Comment 25: On/Off-Site Improvements: The element generally describes typical on- and off-site improvements such as street widths, street lighting and rights of way.
-However, the element should analyze the cost impacts on a typical development, including specifically addressing public comments and add or modify programs if necessary. - Response 25: The analysis of on/off site improvements on page 6-33 was expanded to include an analysis of cost impacts as well as analysis of street width requirements based on stakeholder feedback.
-The analysis indicates that improvement costs represent a small fraction of total development costs.
+The analysis should address any impacts on cost, supply (number of units) and ability to achieve maximum densities and include programs to address identified constraints.

+Fees and Exaction: While the element describes the jurisdiction's total development fees and as a proportion to the overall development cost, the element concludes the City's fees are higher in comparison to other jurisdictions in Fresno County.
+The element should provide additional analysis on its fee structure, including any post-development dedication, and add programs to reduce fees, as appropriate.

+On/Off-Site Improvements: The element generally describes typical on- and off-site improvements such as street widths, street lighting and rights of way.
+However, the element should analyze the cost impacts on a typical development, including specifically addressing public comments and add or modify programs if necessary.

-HCD Comment 26: Constraints on Housing for Persons with Disabilities: The element lists the City's definition of family but should also analyze that definition for impacts on housing for persons with disabilities.
+Constraints on Housing for Persons with Disabilities: The element lists the City's definition of family but should also analyze that definition for impacts on housing for persons with disabilities.
 For example, the element should analyze provisions such as requiring common access, established ties and familiarity and control over who becomes a family member.
 In addition, the element should analyze parking requirements for group homes for impacts on housing cost and feasibility.
 Based on the outcomes of this analysis, the element should add or modify programs to address the constraints on housing for persons with disabilities.
 For example, Program H24 (Zoning Code Amendments) should specifically commit to reduce parking requirements for group homes.